simcesplatform/simcesplatform.github.io/markdown/core_log-api.md

 ## Get messages for simulation run

-method: GET
+- method: `GET`
-path: /simulations/{simulationId}/messages
+- path: `/simulations/{simulationId}/messages`

 Returns messages from the given simulation run.
 Without parameters returns all messages.
 Parameters allow filtering in various ways.

 ### Request parameters

-- simulationId (string, path, required): Id of the simulation run messages are fetched from.
+- `simulationId` (string, path, required): Id of the simulation run messages are fetched from.
-- startEpoch (integer, query): Return messages published on or after the given epoch.
+- `startEpoch` (integer, query): Return messages published on or after the given epoch.
 Not applicable if epoch, fromSimDate or toSimDate are used.
-- endEpoch (integer, query): Return messages published on or before the given epoch.
+- `endEpoch` (integer, query): Return messages published on or before the given epoch.
 Not applicable if the epoch, fromSimDate or toSimDate are used.
-- epoch (integer, query): return messages published during the given epoch.
+- `epoch` (integer, query): return messages published during the given epoch.
 Not applicable if fromSimDate, toSimDate endEpoch or startEpoch are used.
-- fromSimDate (ISO datetime, query): Return messages starting from the epoch that includes the given date.
+- `fromSimDate` (ISO datetime, query): Return messages starting from the epoch that includes the given date.
 Not applicable if startEpoch, epoch or endEpoch are used.
-- toSimDate (ISO datetime, query): Return messages published before or on  the epoch that includes the given date.
+- `toSimDate` (ISO datetime, query): Return messages published before or on  the epoch that includes the given date.
 Not applicable if startEpoch, epoch or endEpoch are used.
-- process (string, query): Return messages that have been published by the given processes i.e. messages whose source is the given process.
+- `process` (string, query): Return messages that have been published by the given processes i.e. messages whose source is the given process.
 Value is a comma separated list of process ids.
-- topic (string, query): Return messages published to the given topic.
+- `topic` (string, query): Return messages published to the given topic.
 Supports the same notation that is used when subscribing to the topics i.e. the same wildcard mechanism including the * and # characters.
-- onlyWarnings: (boolean, query): If true only messages that include warnings are returned.
-If false messages with and without warnings are both returned.
+- `onlyWarnings`: (boolean, query): If true, only messages that include warnings are returned.
+If false, messages with and without warnings are both returned.
   False is the default behaviour if this parameter is not used.

 ### Response